Car key burglaries

 - Enhanced security handles achieving a 2 star rating under TS 007 should also be considered

 - Consider the use of sash jammers.
 This can add extra security to doors and windows

 - Have you considered using timer switches for lights?
 You can even purchase a fake LED TV simulator that flickers random lights, giving the impression that the TV is on, it is ideal for bedrooms

 If required, consider getting a professionally fitted car alarm and/or immobiliser

 - If you have to park your vehicle on your driveway or on the street, consider using additional security devices, make sure the area is well lit, ensure the vehicle is secure and that nothing of value is left in it – i.e. tools, laptops, money, route finder

 - If you have parked on your driveway or outside your house, do not leave your car windows open

 - Have you heard the locking noise?
 Have the lights flashed?
 Don't assume your vehicle has locked when using a key fob.
 Pull the door handle to make sure

 - If your car has a 'keyless' system, keep keys far away from the car to disrupt communication range.
-Keep the key in a shielded wallet or aluminium tin and use a steering wheel lock for extra protection
+Keep the key in a shielded RFID wallet or pouch, use a steering wheel lock for extra protection

 Remember - be proactive and keep an eye out for your neighbours.